xullnn/ls_pull_over_push/130/answers.md

 p make_a_dish(Beef) { |food| food.boil.bake }
 ```

-In the above code, the `make_a_dish()` method accepts the type of food, but it doesn't know or care about how to cook the food, so it gives this part of autonomy later to the method caller, by accepting a chunk of code(block) at the calling time.
+In the above code, the `make_a_dish()` method accepts the type of food, but it doesn't know or care about how to cook the food, so it saves/leaves/keeps/reserves this part of work undetermined by accepting a chunk of code(block) at the calling time.

 3. What's the 'binding' of a closure?

 - answer
   - in order to be properly executed later, a closure will 'memorize' the needed artifacts around it during its creation.
 The closure may reference one or more of these artifacts when it is being executed later.
 All these information absorbed during closure's creation is called its binding.
+We can understand it as the environmental information gathered when a closure is created.

 4. Given the code below: